 - Does not transfer to a different job

 - Employees don't pay taxes on contributions

 - Can be invested like an IRA or 401(k)

 - Investment grows tax-free

 Drawbacks of HSA

 - Available only for those with high deductible health plans

 - Deductibles must be at least $1,300 per year for individuals or $2,600 for families

 - Out-of-pocket expenses on high deductible plans may be high, making this a less desirable option for many

 If you need help with HSA or FSA plans, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.